queeb3/Manifesto/README.md

 - "learned" general C++ in a week and started making a UI Engine for a txt editor app with glad and glfw to read input and render text and backgrounds.
 60% finished just need rendering side and some textures.

-Till today now a little under 7 months from starting to program... like actually this time.
+Till today now a little under 7 months from starting to program... like actually start this time.
 ---

 ### Finish